Mental Health and Substance Use Disorders in Teens and Young Adults

 If you’re experiencing suicidal thoughts, please know that help is always available.
 For immediate support, visit your local emergency department or crisis center, or call one of the following resources: The National Suicide Prevention Lifeline (1-800-273-8255) or The Crisis Text Line (text HOME to 741741).

-Cognitive-behavioral therapy (CBT), in particular, is considered to be an effective treatment for substance use disorders and their co-occurring mental health conditions—such as major depression and anxiety disorders.
+Cognitive-behavioral therapy (CBT) is a highly effective therapeutic modality for substance use disorders and their co-occurring mental health conditions, such as major depression and anxiety disorders.

-Research shows that online mental health treatment can be another effective treatment option for substance use disorders and addiction, especially if your treatment calls for more than traditional once-a-week therapy sessions.
+Research shows that online mental health treatment can be another effective treatment option for substance use disorders, especially if your treatment calls for more than traditional once-a-week therapy sessions.

 Social support can also help to heal and reduce loneliness, while combating the shame surrounding substance abuse.
 Group therapy and family therapy facilitate open communication and help nurture healthy relationships, while support groups offer a chance to meet other people facing the same challenges.
 Some examples of support groups include: